Skip to main content

 Enable audit logging enables audit logs for every user interaction on the chat system.

-Add advanced logging configuration to record user logins in a separate file The Advanced tab allows key/value pairs to be used to configure additional logging functionality
+The Advanced tab allows key/value pairs to be used to configure additional logging functionality

-see the Advanced section for details
+See the Advanced section for details

 General